Intelsat to test investors' love for leverage

 Last month, private equity-backed communication services company West Corp had a weak opening on the Nasdaq during its public debut.
 West, which priced below its expected range, saw shares open at $19 which was $1 below its IPO price.
 Since then, shares have rallied slightly to close Tuesday at $20.75.

-The market's reaction to West, which has a leverage ratio of roughly five times, could raise questions about the future of companies like Intelsat, which have even higher leverage.
+The market's reaction to West, which has a leverage ratio of roughly 5 times, could raise questions about the future of companies like Intelsat, which have even higher leverage.

 The company posted EBITDA margins of roughly 77 percent last year and its backlog, or expected future revenue from existing customers, stood at $10.7 billion.
 This enables Intelsat to have visibility into nearly 80 percent of its revenue each year.